swiftlang/swift-experimental-string-processing/Documentation/Evolution/StringProcessingAlgorithms.md

 ## Motivation

 A number of common string processing APIs are missing from the Swift standard library.
 While most of the desired functionalities can be accomplished through a series of API calls, every gap adds a burden to developers doing frequent or complex string processing.
-For example, here's one approach to find the number of occurrences a substring ("banana") within a string:
+For example, here's one approach to find the number of occurrences of a substring ("banana") within a string:

 ```swift
 let str = "A banana a day keeps the doctor away.
 I love bananas; banana are my favorite fruit."